 We believe the accounting policies related to the depreciation of mining machines, cryptocurrency accounting, revenue from the self-mining business, income taxes, share-based payments, fair value of financial assets at fair value through profit or loss, and assessment of the asset acquisition for the years ended December 31, 2020 and 2021 and 2022 involve significant judgments and estimates used in the preparation of our financial statements.
-Our use of judgements and estimates is disclosed in the Note 3 and the related accounting policies are disclosed in Note 2 to the consolidated financial statements included elsewhere in this prospectus.
+Our use of judgments and estimates is disclosed in the Note 3 and the related accounting policies are disclosed in Note 2 to the consolidated financial statements included elsewhere in this prospectus.
+Furthermore, as a result of the review conducted in June 2023, the useful life of mining machines is changed from one to two year to one to five years, however, the impact of the change in useful life on interim financial statements / financial results was not material.
 When reviewing our financial statements, you should consider our selection of critical accounting policies, our significant judgments and other uncertainties affecting our applications of those policies and the sensitivity of reported results to changes of such policies, judgments and uncertainties.
 You should read the descriptions of these significant judgments and estimates in conjunction with other disclosures included in this prospectus.